frios/WhatsNew/README.md

 ```

-Create the content for each page you want displayed
+Create the content for each page you want displayed. e.g.

 ```
+struct Page1: View {
-    var page1: some View {
+    var body: some View {
         VStack (alignment: .leading){
             Text("Here is a list of new features:")
                 .padding(.bottom, 10)